Chris Christie drops from 2024 presidential race, ending anti-Trump run

 - Oops!Something went wrong.Please try again later.

-Chris Christie, the former New Jersey governor, dropped from the Republican race for president on Wednesday, capping a long-shot, seven-month bid centered on antagonizing Donald Trump.
+Chris Christie, the former New Jersey governor, dropped from the Republican race for president on Wednesday, capping a long-shot, seven-month bid aimed at derailing Donald Trump.

 Christie, who has taunted Trump more than any other candidate in the crowded GOP primary field, failed to gain traction in a party that remains largely loyal to the 45th president.
 In one debate, Christie called Trump “Donald Duck.”